oriaaana/lsr-enrichment-nanopore/README.md

 ## Data availability

-Raw POD5 files and basecalled/aligned reads are not included in this repository due to IP reasons
+Raw POD5 files, basecalled/aligned reads, candidate lsr reference amino acid fastas are not included in this repository due to IP reasons.